 Again, we are very proud of our sporting successes, which have included team and individual county champions in badminton, basketball, cross-country and athletics, with opportunities to have individual participation in archery, golf and outdoor activities.

-A new vocational studies development has recently opened to enable boys, who may be unable to attend college, to gain practical experience in mechanics and the building trades.
 A work experience programme has been running successfully for over ten years.
 Our most recent OFSTED report stated that the school was ‘Outstanding’ and that the pupils made excellent progress through a developing and individualised curriculum.
 Any of the school’s policies are available to parents on request.